coder2z/apisix/docs/en/latest/balancer-least-conn.md

 ## Error Handling

 ### Missing Shared Dictionary
-If the shared dictionary is not configured, the balancer will fail to initialize with:
+If the shared dictionary is not available (which should not happen with default configuration), the balancer will fail to initialize with:
 ```
-shared dict 'balancer-least-conn' not found, please add 'lua_shared_dict balancer-least-conn 10m;' to your nginx configuration
+shared dict 'balancer-least-conn' not found
 ```

 ### Memory Exhaustion